Strong negation in the theory of computable functionals TCF: Concluding comments

 Examples \ref{ex:closure}--\ref{ex:realfun} reinforce the appropriateness of $\TCF$ as a formal system for Bishop-style constructive mathematics.
 According to Example \ref{ex:closure}, strong negation of an equality is an apartness relation, while in Example \ref{ex:sim} strong negation of the similarity relation of total natural numbers is shown to be a tight apartness relation and the total functions of type $\Nat \to \Nat$ are both extensional and strongly extensional with respect to the similarity relation of naturals.
 The relation of bisimilarity to continuity is explained in Example \ref{ex:bisim}.
 In Example \ref{ex:real} strong negation of the equality of reals is shown to be the canonical apartness relation on reals.
 In Example \ref{ex:realfun} known facts about strongly extensional functions of type $\Rea\to\Rea$ are recovered within TCF.

+Moreover, all introduced notions, examples, and results can be easily formalised in the proof assistant Minlog~\cite{TMS} that accommodates TCF.

-According to Feferman~\cite{Fe79}, a formal theory $T$ is \textit{adequate} for an informal body of mathematics $M$, if every concept, argument, and result of $M$ is represented by a (basic or defined) concept, proof, and a theorem, respectively, of $T$.
+According to Feferman~\cite{Fe79}, a formal theory $T$ is \textit{adequate} for an informal body of mathematics $M$, if every concept, argument, and result of $M$ is represented by a (basic or defined) concept, proof, and a Theorem, respectively, of $T$.
 Additionally, $T$ is \textit{faithful} to $M$, if every basic concept of $T$ corresponds to a basic concept of $M$ and every axiom and rule of $T$ corresponds to or is implicit in the assumptions and reasoning followed in $M$ i.e., $T$ does not go beyond $M$ conceptually or in principle.
 The use of strong negation in $\TCF$, and especially in its ``total'' fragment, provides extra evidence for its adequacy as a formal system for $\BISH$.
 As dependent operations are crucial to $\BISH$ (see~\cite{Pe20}), one needs to add dependency to $\TCF$, in order to get an adequate formalisation of $\BISH$.
 Such an extension of $\TCF$ is an important open problem of independent interest.
-The use of inductive (and especially Leibniz equality) and coinductive predicates in $\TCF$ prevent $\TCF$ from being a faithful formalisation for $\BISH$.
-Although inductive definitions with rules of countably many premises are included in the extension\footnote{$\BISH^*$ is the system corresponding to~\cite{Bi67} and to the constructive topology of Bishop spaces (see~\cite{Pe15, Pe19b, Pe20b, Pe21} and~\cite{Pe23}), while $\BISH$ is the system corresponding to~\cite{BB85}.} $\BISH^*$ of $\BISH$, coinduction is not present in Bishop-style constructive mathematics.
+The use of inductive and coinductive predicates in $\TCF$ prevents $\TCF$ from being a faithful formalisation\footnote{Equality is also treated differently in $\TCF$.
+Moreover, partiality in $\BISH$ is defined through totality, while in $\TCF$ partiality is a primitive concept.}\footnote{The presence of impredicativity in~\cite{Bi67}, and even more in~\cite{BB85}, is addressed in~\cite{Pe20} and~\cite{Pe22a}, where set-indexing methods and witnessing data are added, in order to bypass the aforementioned impredicativity.
+Moreover, TCF is predicative and this fact justifies the use thereof for formalising BISH.} for $\BISH$.
+Although inductive definitions with rules of countably many premises are included in the extension\footnote{As we have remarked already in the introduction, $\BISH^*$ is the system corresponding to~\cite{Bi67} and to the constructive topology of Bishop spaces (see~\cite{Pe15, Pe19b, Pe20b} and~\cite{Pe23}), while $\BISH$ is the system corresponding to~\cite{BB85}.} $\BISH^*$ of $\BISH$, as far as we know there is no single case-study of a coinductive definition within BISH or BISH$^*$.